Alphapanther845/fraud-detection-/README.md

 python app.py
 Visit http://localhost:5000 in your browser to interact with the web interface.
 Results
-Best Model: [Model Name, e.g., XGBoost] achieved the highest ROC-AUC score of 0.95, with a Precision of 0.92 and Recall of 0.90.
+Best Model: Random forest  achieved the highest ROC-AUC score of 0.95, with a Precision of 0.92 and Recall of 0.90.
 Feature Importance: The most important features for predicting fraud were Transaction Amount, Location, and Time.
 Visualization: